 Samuel P. Lundy had purchased the Dunlop funeral business in Harrisville and renamed it the Lundy Funeral Home.
 In 1974, Mr. Lundy purchased the Bossuot Funeral Home, Inc. in Carthage, from Mr. Bossuot's son in law, R. Ford Wright, then merged the two, and renamed the business the Bossuot-Lundy Funeral Home, Inc.

-In 1995, Cullen D. Lundy, became a Licensed Funeral Director and returned to Carthage, eventually purchasing the business in January of 2000.
-In April, 2008, the Scherer Funeral Home at 1 Bridge St., West Carthage was purchased from longtime area Funeral Director, William J. Scherer.
+In 1995, Cullen D. Lundy, became a Licensed Funeral Director and returned to Carthage, eventually purchasing the business in 2000.
+In April, 2008, the Scherer Funeral Home of West Carthage was purchased from William J. Scherer.
 The Harrisville Funeral Home was sold in 2009.
 The Rev. Canon Samuel P. Lundy, now an Anglican Priest, resides at the former Copenhagen Funeral Home.
 Cullen continues to operate the funeral business, now named the Lundy Funeral Home & Cremation Service, Inc., along with Lundy Services Medical Transportation, founded in 1997.

-In 2005, Nicole M. LaRue, an Ogdensburg native, served her residency here and continues her employment as a Licensed Funeral Director.
+In 2005, Nicole M. LaRue, an Ogdensburg native, served her residency here and continues on as a Licensed Funeral Director and Pre Need Counselor.
 In 2016, she also became a partner in the LaRue-Pitcher Funeral Home, Inc., in Ogdensburg.
-She continues to manage the day to day operations of the Funeral Home and also serves as our lead pre-need counselor.

 We currently serve the area with two locations.
-Our Funeral Home in Philadelphia is located on the Town Line Road., on Route 11 and our main office is located at 500 State Street, Carthage.
-The historic building is the former home of Dingman Chevrolet and Western Auto.
+The Northridge Cremation Chapel in Philadelphia is located on the corner of the Town Line Rd and Route 11; our main office is located at 500 State St, Carthage.
+The historic downtown building is the former home of Dingman Chevrolet and Western Auto.